Paul Bowles was born in New York City on December 30, 1910. He was an only child and exhibited early the existentialist's sense of alienation.

 In his early creative years, prose interested him less than music.
 When Gertrude Stein told him he was "not a real poet," he agreed.
 At the time he only aspired to be a musician.

 On the personal front, Bowles considered himself a Romantic in the creative but not the sexual sense.
 He hated, for example, D.H.
 Lawrence's view of sex as magical, even religious.
 Sex and gender distinctions were interesting if irrelevent.
 Bowles believed that somewhere out there was a magic place or state of mind, a place that would deliver them into the ecstasy of personal revelation.
 Like Sartre in La Nausea, he dreamed of finding it.
 To a large --at least symbolic-- degree, Bowles found what he was looking for in his first trip to Tangier, Morocco.

 Delicate and in ill-health, he returned to New York City where he met and married Jane Auer, later Jane Bowles.
 Like Virginia and Leonard Woolf's relationship some years before, theirs at least began as sexual.
 That it was an intellectual soul-mating can never be doubted.
 But how married was their marriage?
-How sexual was it?
+This is not fully known.